 20 Guitar Fingerstyle Patterns

-Learning guitar fingerstyle patterns is an excellent way to add new dimension to your playing you can practice them over the chord progressions just like the strumming patterns.
+Learning guitar fingerstyle patterns is an excellent way to add a new dimension to your playing; you can practice them over the chord progressions, just like the strumming patterns.

-Unlike the strumming patterns, where you hit multiple strings simultaneously, fingerstyle patterns are played string by string most of the time, this method delivers a more lyric and soft sound.
+Unlike strumming patterns, where you hit multiple strings simultaneously, fingerstyle patterns are played string by string most of the time.
+This method delivers a more lyrical and soft sound.

-Commonly you use clean electric or acoustic guitar to play this sort of thing, another approch worth noting is that you can use your distorted electric guitar sound with palm muting to play this thing in heavier styles and still have clarity in your music.
+Typically, you use a clean electric or acoustic guitar to play this sort of thing.
+Another approach worth noting is that you can use a distorted electric guitar sound with palm muting to play this thing in heavier styles while still maintaining clarity in your music.

-The patterns go more or less from simplest to more advanced ones.
+The patterns go more or less from the simplest to more advanced ones.

 Show extra information|Hide extra information